 What Size Speakers Do I Need for My Room?

-I know that it’s fun to have gigantic speakers in your home theater when you want to impress your friends, but what size speakers are really necessary?
+I know that it’s fun to have gigantic speakers in your home theater.
+That goes double when you want to impress your friends.
+But what size of speakers do you really need?
 Do you need really huge speakers, and are they worth it?
 Yes.
-Yes they are…at all costs.
+Yes, they are…at all costs.
 The bigger the better!
 Monstrous, gigantic speakers sitting three feet away from your face and pumping out 105dB of ear-bleeding sound is exactly what you need!
 Just ask your spouse or the person sitting next to you.
 What?
 They ran out of the room screaming?
+I see.

 So how do you size up the speakers to the room?
 Well, you start with the room.